S'pore Must Prepare For New Covid-19 Mutations, Lawrence Wong Hopes They'll Be Milder Than Omicron

 Thus, Singapore will have to be prepared for that new mutation, even if it may not come now, but perhaps in 6 months, the minister said.

-We’ll have to be prepared also for a more dangerous or deadly Covid-19 variant, he added, warning that we shouldn’t rule out this possibility.
+He added we’ll also have to be prepared for a more dangerous or deadly Covid-19 variant, warning that we shouldn’t rule out this possibility.

 However, Minister Wong does hope that any future variants will be milder than Omicron.